 At the conclusion of the Mexican-American War of 1846, California (actually Alta California) was ceded to the United States by the Treaty of Guadalupe Hidalgo in 1848.
-The transfer of control of California from Mexico to the Unites States would represent an obviously significant turning point in the development of San Diego.
-Prosperity, however, would be elusive for the city for many years, as
+The transfer of control of California from Mexico to the Unites States would represent a significant turning point in the development of San Diego.
+Prosperity, however, would be elusive for the city for many years, as American interests after

-American interests after 1850 were focused more on the gold fields in the Sierra Nevada and better opportunities for enterprise in San Francisco and Los Angeles.
-As a measure of the environment for growth or improvement of conditions, or lack thereof, following the Mexican-American War, the state of the city's condition is reflected in census data for that period.
+1850 were focused more on the gold fields in the Sierra Nevada and better opportunities for enterprise in San Francisco and Los Angeles.
+The state of the city's condition is reflected in its census data following the Mexican-American War.
+The census data serves as a measure of the environment for growth or improvement of conditions, or lack thereof at the time.
 In 1846, a census was taken that recorded 248 Whites, 483 Converted Indians, 1,550 "Wild" Indians, 3 Negroes, and 3 Sandwich Islanders (Harris 1974:2).
 By the 1860 census San Diego's population was reduced to 731 individuals and by 1865, at the end of the Civil War, only about 200 people remained in San Diego (Harris 1974:2).